brillout/react-streaming/README.md

 }
 ```

-The stream returned by `await renderToStream()` nevers emits an error.
+The stream returned by `await renderToStream()` doesn't emit errors.

-> :book: If an error occurs during the stream, then that means that a `<Suspsense>` boundary failed.
+> :book: If an error occurs during the stream, then that means that a `<Suspense>` boundary failed.
-> Instead of emiting a stream error, React swallows the error on the server-side and retries to resolve the `<Suspsense>` boundary on the client-side.
+> Instead of emiting a stream error, React swallows the error on the server-side and retries to resolve the `<Suspense>` boundary on the client-side.
-> If the `<Suspsense>` fails again on the client-side, then the client-side throws the error.
+> If the `<Suspense>` fails again on the client-side, then the client-side throws the error.
 >
-> This means that stream errros are handled by React and there is nothing for you to do on the server-side.
+> This means that errros occuring during the stream are handled by React and there is nothing for you to do on the server-side.
 That said, you may want to gracefully handle the error on the client-side e.g. with [`react-error-boundary`](https://www.npmjs.com/package/react-error-boundary).
+>
+> You can use `options.onBoundaryError()` for error tracking purposes, and `const success = await streamEnd` for sending different headers upon boundary failure.

 ### Bonus: `useAsync()`